libp2p/docs/content/concepts/multiplex/early-negotiation.md

 ### Extension registry in Noise

-Similar to ALPN, Noise in libp2p introduces an extension registry that includes a collection of defined extensions used to extend the functionality of Noise.
-This has additional features and capabilities during the Noise handshake, including negotiating a stream muxer.
+Since there's no commonly used extension mechanism in Noise, libp2p defines an extension registry.
+We then defined an extension to negotiate the stream multiplexer, that is conceptually the equivalent of the ALPN extension in TLS.

 > The extension registry is modeled after
 > [RFC 6066](https://www.rfc-editor.org/rfc/rfc6066) (for TLS) and